Instantgaming2356/JAVAFSD-Project01/README.md

 <img alt = "Welcome Screen" src = "Images/WelcomeScreen.PNG">

+A File Menu displays the various file Operations that user can perform.

 <img alt = "File Menu Screen" src = "Images/FileScreen.PNG">

 The user has to select option from the user interface shown.